esrashad/NYC-Green-Taxi-Data-Analysis-with-Azure-Synapse-Analytics/README.md

 ## NYC-Green-Taxi-Data-Analysis-with-Azure-Synapse-Analytics

 ### Summary
 This project utilizes Azure Synapse Analytics with serverless SQL pools to handle large-scale data ingestion and transformation tasks.
-It provides a practical guide to processing data with SQL and Apache Spark, demonstrating how to transform and analyze datasets efficiently.
+It provides a practical guide to processing data with SQL , demonstrating how to transform and analyze datasets efficiently.
 The project also includes creating interactive visualizations with Power BI to extract valuable insights.

 ### Dataset Overview
 ![image](https://github.com/user-attachments/assets/25c4244a-7520-4c3a-8bd0-1ec4042b81cc)